zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 ## How to quickly prototype, iterate, and improve the agent’s capabilities?

-This is fast moving landscape, but there are some things that are common across most AI Agent Frameworks that can help you quickly prototype and iterate namely module components, collaborative tools, and real-time learning.
+This is a fast-moving landscape, but there are some things that are common across most AI Agent Frameworks that can help you quickly prototype and iterate namely module components, collaborative tools, and real-time learning.
 Let's dive into these:

 - **Use Modular Components**: AI Frameworks offer pre-built components such as prompts, parsers, and memory management.
 - **Leverage Collaborative Tools**: Design agents with specific roles and tasks, enabling them to test and refine collaborative workflows.